sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=8gH33k5W334&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The Fabian Timing Model is a quantitative trend-following strategy developed by Richard Fabian in the mid-1960s.
-It is based on the observation that the S&P 500, Dow Jones Industrial Average, and the utility sector tend to move together.
-Here's a summary of the strategy:
+### Article Summary

+**1. Themes:**
+- Time the market to buy low and sell high.
+- Long-term strategy for consistent investment returns.

-### Trading Rules:
+**2. Trading Products:**
-1. **Buy Signal**:
+- S&P 500 (SPY ETF).
+- Dow Jones Industrial Average.
+- Utility sector.

+**3. Indicators:**
+- 39-week moving average.

+**4. Strategy Details:**
-   - The strategy signals a "buy" for the S&P 500 when all three indices (S&P 500, Dow Jones Industrial Average, and the utility sector) are above their respective 39-week moving averages.
+- **Buy Signal:** When S&P 500, Dow Jones Industrial Average, and utility sector are all above their respective 39-week moving averages.

-2. **Sell Signal**:
-   - It signals a "sell" when two or more of these indices are below their respective 39-week moving averages.
+- **Sell Signal:** When two or more of the indices are below their respective 39-week moving averages.

-### Backtest Results (from 2000 using SPY ETF):
-- The model outperformed a "buy and hold" strategy, generating a 7% return versus 5% for buy-and-hold.
+**5. Backtest Performance (2000-present):**
+- Return: 7% vs. 5% (excluding dividends).
-- It was invested only 56% of the time, indicating significant time out of the market.
+- Investment Timeframe: 56% of the time.
-- The strategy is designed for long-term investing, not short-term gains.

-### Key Notes:
+**6. Conclusions:**
-- **Long-Term Focus**: The Fabian Timing Model is not intended for quick profits but rather for sustained growth over decades.
+- The Fabian timing model is a long-term strategy, not designed for short-term profits.
-- **Patience and Time**: Consistency with the strategy requires patience and time to see positive results.
+- It requires patience and time to generate returns.
-- **Further Reading**: For more details, consider reading the linked article or exploring additional resources on the website.

-This strategy aims to capitalize on long-term trends by staying invested only when conditions are favorable, thereby potentially enhancing investment returns over time.
+- Profitable over the long term but not a "get rich quick" scheme.
 </details>

 <details>